hubt/kubernetes-faq/README.md

 ## Can you run a multi-AZ kubernetes cluster?
 What about a multi-region cluster?

 Yes and "Not out of the box".
 Provision with kops and specify the AZ's you want and your cluster will be a multi-AZ cluster within a single region.
 The AutoScalingGroups can add nodes to any region you specify.
 The planned solution for a multi-region cluster is to build separate clusters in each region and use federation to manage multiple clusters. http://kubernetes.io/docs/admin/federation/.
-It is possible to build a multi-region cluster using an overlay network like flannel or weave.
+It is also possible to build a multi-region cluster using an overlay network like flannel, calico or weave.

 ## Is there a way to update route53 DNS with a service members?